-- 1. This is a civil rights action brought pursuant to 42 U.S.C. § 1983 challenging the constitutionality, facially and as applied, of RSA 659:35(I).
+- 1. This is a civil rights action brought pursuant to 42 U.SC. § 1983 challenging the constitutionality, facially and as applied, of RSA 659:35(I).
 Under this law, Plaintiffs Leon H. Rideout, Andrew Langlois, Brandon D. Ross, and all New Hampshire voters now face a restraint on pure political speech in violation of the First Amendment. - 2.
 Effective September 1, 2014, RSA 659:35(I) bans a person from displaying a photograph of a marked ballot, including on the Internet through social media platforms like Twitter, Facebook, and Instagram.
 The law contains no exceptions or time limitations.
-RSA 659:35(I) encroaches upon the First Amendment by banning voluntary political speech on matters of public concern beyond the polling place (including in one's home) that is not remotely related to the State's purported interest in enacting the law-namely, addressing vote buying and voter coercion.
-However, as opposed to restricting sacred political speech unrelated to these purported interests, the more tailored approach would be to investigate and prosecute vote-buying transactions and incidents of voter coercion-conduct which is already illegal under RSA 659:40(I-II).
+RSA 659:35(I) encroaches upon the First Amendment by banning pure political speech on matters of public concern beyond the polling place (including in one's home) that is not remotely related to the State's purported interest in enacting the law-namely, addressing vote-buying and voter coercion.
+However, as opposed to restricting sacred political speech unrelated to these purported interests, the more tailored approach would be to investigate and prosecute vote-buying transactions and voter coercion-which are already illegal under RSA 659:40(I-II).

 - 3. What this law ignores is that displaying a photograph of a marked ballot on the Internet is a powerful form of political speech that conveys various constitutionally-protected messages that have no relationship to vote buying or voter coercion.
-This form of speech can convey a sense of pride from an 18-year-old, newly-minted voter who is enthusiastic about voting in her first presidential election.
+This form of speech can convey a sense of pride from an 18-year-old, newly-minted voter who is enthusiastic about voting in her first presidential selection.
 It can convey, as it did with Plaintiff Andrew Langlois who posted a photograph of his marked ballot on Facebook after he voted during the September 9, 2014 primary election, the political message of disappointment with one's choices of candidates.
 It can convey, as it did with Plaintiffs Representative Leon H. Rideout and Brandon D. Ross who each posted photographs of their marked ballots on social media following the September 9, 2014 primary election, both protest against the law and enthusiasm in voting for oneself as a political candidate for office.
 These messages lose their power without the photograph of the marked ballot.
-Now, willfully violating this law is a violation-level offense punishable by a fine of up to \$1,000.
+Now, willfully engaging in this form of political speech is a violation-level offense punishable by a fine of up to \$1,000.
 See RSA 659:35(IV); RSA 651:2(IV)(a).
 In fact, the law even prevents the Plaintiffs from republishing in this Complaint their social media posts displaying their marked ballots. - 4.
-As a result of this unconstitutional law, future political speech by the Plaintiffs and other voters in New Hampshire that is untethered to vote corruption will be chilled, especially given the fact that the New Hampshire Attorney General's Office is enforcing RSA 659:35(I).
-For example, multiple individuals who posted photographs of their marked ballots online following the November 2014 general election now risk prosecution.
-As the Attorney
+As a result of this unconstitutional law, future political speech by the Plaintiffs and other voters in New Hampshire that is untethered to vote corruption will be chilled, especially given the fact that the New Hampshire Attorney General's Office is currently investigating purported violations of RSA 659:35(I) arising from the September 9, 2014 primary election.
+The Attorney General's Office likely will continue to aggressively enforce this law following the upcoming November 2014 general election.
+For example, Plaintiff Andrew